-There are at least 2 worthwhile areas to visit in the Arapaho NWR.
+There are at least two worthwhile areas to visit in the Arapaho NWR.
 Heading south from Walden, the first one passed is the Wildlife Auto Tour Route.
 The second is the Wetland Nature Trail which is a few miles down Highway 125.

 Fishing: Permitted in the Illinois River, which crosses the Wetland Nature Trail, unless otherwise marked.
 Fishing is closed from June 1 through July 31 annually to protect nesting waterfowl.
 Native fish include the White Sucker, Johnny Darter, and Longnose Dace.
 Non-native fish include Brown and Rainbow Trout.

-Wildlife Auto Tour Route: A 6 mile loop on a well maintained dirt road.
+Scenic Drive – The Wildlife Auto Tour Route is a 6 mile loop on a well maintained dirt road.
 Drive slowly for a chance to spot wildlife, such as moose.
 The route takes you through meadows and marshes in a wide mountain valley.
 Closed during winter.

 Address: 53 Jackson County Rd 32, Walden, CO 80480